apache/incubator-weex-site/source/guide/index.md

 weex platform add android
 ```

-Depends on your network environment, it may take a while, please be patient.
+Depending on your network environment, it may take a while to add them.
+Please be patient.

-In order to develop the app on your local machine, you need to set up mobile development environments.
+In order to develop the app on your local machine, you need to set up a mobile development environment.
 For iOS, you should install [Xcode](https://developer.apple.com/xcode/).
-And for Android, you should install [Android Studio](https://developer.android.com/studio/index.html).
-When the development environments are ready, run the commands below to launch your app on the simulator or the device.
+For Android, you should install [Android Studio](https://developer.android.com/studio/index.html).
+When the development environment is ready, run the commands below to launch your app on the simulator or the device.

 ```bash
 weex run ios